RaziRaiyan/pred-pwa/README.md

-# 🏏 PRED-PWA — IPL Prediction Market (Progressive Web App)
+# 🏏 PRED-PWA — Sports Prediction Market (Progressive Web App)

 **PRED-PWA** is a mobile-first, React + TypeScript PWA that simulates a real-time prediction market for IPL teams.
 It allows users to "trade belief" in their favorite teams by placing limit and market orders, viewing live order books, and tracking positions — all powered by mock data.